• Skip to primary navigation

 Ten Must-Eats in Prague

 Prague isn’t a city that’s world-renowned for its illustrious cuisine.
-That being said, as long as you’re not a picky eater, there is plenty to love about eating here.
+That being said, as long as you’re not a picky eater, there is plenty to love about eating around here.
 We spent a memorable week wandering the streets, admiring the architecture, and munching our way around this beautiful Bohemian city.
+Here are our Ten Must-Eats in Prague, Czech Republic.
+Eat your heart out!

-1. Ufleku
+1. Ufleku Brewery

-Ufleku beer garden pivovar in Prague, Czech Republic at night
+Ufleku beer garden pivovar in Prague, Czech Republic at night.

 This place is a Czech institution!
 It is the only place in Central Europe that has been brewing beer for 500 years straight.
 Come here and enjoy the festive beer garden and live music played in every room.

 A big glass of their signature dark brew will set you back 69 kc ($3) and they serve a mean plate of goulash too.
 You’ll find a wonderful community atmosphere here.
-A must visit while in the city!
+A must-visit while in the city!

 2. Old Prague Ham & Potatoes with Sauerkraut and Bacon